Kartick-PetroNebosh/Drill-Tick-Learning-Mobile---Dart/README.md

 DrillTick MOBILE APP---Drilling-Safely
-Python simulator for drilling operations, well control logic, and HSE lifting calculations — built as a self-learning tool for petroleum engineering.
+Simulator for drilling operations, well control logic, and HSE calculations — built as a self-learning tool for petroleum engineering.